radixdlt/radixdlt-scrypto/README.md

 ```
 cargo run -- new-account
 ```
-5. TO publish your package, run
+5. To publish your package, run
 ```
 cargo run -- publish-package /path/to/your/package
 ```